speakeztech/mlir-tutorial/docs/tutorials/06-using-traits.md

 ### Why This Matters: The Economics of Compiler Infrastructure

 Consider the economics.
 LLVM/MLIR has hundreds of optimization passes developed over decades by thousands of engineers.
-These passes encode sophisticated algorithms—polyhedral optimization, value numbering, dataflow analysis, alias analysis, instruction scheduling.
+These passes encode sophisticated algorithms, polyhedral optimization, value numbering, dataflow analysis, alias analysis, instruction scheduling.

 Without traits, your custom dialect can't access this infrastructure.
 You'd need to:
 1. Understand each optimization algorithm